 Grill racks and warming racks can also be created by buying, cutting to length and building in some short metal rods into the joints of the brickwork.
 This adds to the expense slightly but makes the brickwork a lot easier.

-Decide what height you want your table area to be at, and stop laying that part of the wall at your chosen height – make sure this coincides with one of the ledges you built in so that the tabletop slab is supported on three sides.
+Decide what height you want your table area to be at, and stop laying the far right hand wall at your chosen height – make sure this coincides with one of the ledges you built to hold your charcoal tray or cooking grill in so that the tabletop slab is supported on three sides.
 Lay the slab on with a layer of mortar to fix it into place.

 Allow to dry for at least 48 hours before using the barbecue.
 Cover if rain is expected to stop the mortar from being washed out of the joints.